SLAT Student Association (SLATSA)

 The SLAT Interdisciplinary Roundtable is a free student-run annual conference at the University of Arizona.
 The conference is open to scholars around the world, and the topics that are usually covered fall under the different Second Language Acquisition and Teaching areas of specialization (Instructional Dimensions of L2 Learning, Sociocultural Dimensions of L2 Learning, Cognitive Dimensions of L2 Learning, and Linguistic Dimensions of L2 Learning).

-The conference is mostly funded by the SLAT Student Association (SLATSA), with additional support provided by the College of Humanities, the College of Social and Behavioral Studies, the College of Science, the College of Education, the Graduate Interdisciplinary Programs, the English/EAL program, the Department of French and Italian, the Department of Russian and Slavic studies, the Department of Teaching, Learning, and Sociocultural Studies, the Department of East Asian Studies, the School of Middle Eastern and North African Studies, the Department of Linguistics, the Department of Spanish and Portuguese, the Department of German Studies, the Graduate Professional Student Council, CERCLL, CEAS, and SLAT.
+The conference is mostly funded through the fundraising efforts of SLATSA, with support provided by the College of Humanities, the College of Social and Behavioral Studies, the College of Science, the College of Education, the Graduate and Professional Student Council (GPSC), the English/EAL program, the Department of French and Italian, the Department of Russian and Slavic studies, the Department of Teaching, Learning, and Sociocultural Studies, the Department of East Asian Studies, the School of Middle Eastern and North African Studies, the Department of Linguistics, the Department of Spanish and Portuguese, the Department of German Studies, CERCLL, CEAS, CMES, CLAS, and SLAT.

-The 24th Annual SLAT Interdisciplinary Roundtable will be held in person on February 7 and 8, 2025.
-The theme of this year's Roundtable is Interdisciplinarity in Language Research, Leadership and Pedagogical Practices.
-The SLAT Roundtable Committee is currently seeking submissions on a wide variety of topics, including but not limited to:
+The 24th Annual SLAT Interdisciplinary Roundtable was held in person on February 7 and 8, 2025, with the theme of Interdisciplinarity in Language Research, Leadership and Pedagogical Practices.

 Statement of Purpose